sooftware/sooftware/README.md

 ## Welcome <img src="https://h5p.org/sites/default/files/h5p/content/295752/images/file-5b73018c5fa4b.gif" width="30px">

-Current Co-Founder & AI Research Engineer of TUNiB Inc. Former AI Research Engineer at Kakao Brain.
+Current Co-founder & AI Research Engineer of TUNiB Inc. Former AI Research Engineer at Kakao Brain.
 I majored in Electronic & Communication Engineering and minored in Data Science at Kwangwoon university.
 I hope to be a research engineer rather than a research scientist.
 My research interests include technologies for human-machine interaction, such as automatic speech recognition, speech synthesis, and natural language processing.
 I enjoy software development and sometimes like to write my knowledge or thoughts at my blog.
 I root for open-source culture, and I want to contribute.
 You can check my github page to see what I am currently up to.

 <p  align="center"><img src="https://github.com/sooftware/sooftware/blob/master/images/code.gif" alt="Coder GIF" width="500" height="400">